arimue/PlanetScope_landslide_tracking/tutorial/Tutorial2_Offset_Tracking_L3B.md

 ## Step 1: Isolate green band

 The correlation with ASP can only be carried out for single-band images.
 Technically, a pseudo-panchromatic image could be generated from all RGB bands, however, due to inter-band misalignment we recommend to work with a single band only.
-To isolate bands use the functions collected unter `preprocessing_functions.py`:
+To isolate bands use the functions collected under `preprocessing_functions.py`:

 ``` python
 import preprocessing_functions as preprocessing